-- 17% of music creators were educated at fee paying schools, compared with 7 per cent across the population as a whole.
-This matters because 50 per cent of children at independent schools receive sustained music tuition, while the figure for state schools is a mere 15 per cent.
+There is also an important socio-economic reasoning for supporting music education.
+According to a survey conducted by UK Music, 17% of music creators were educated at fee paying schools, compared with 7% across the population as a whole.
+This matters because 50% of children at independent schools receive sustained music tuition, while the figure for state schools is a mere 15%.

 The music industry has always thrived on opportunities, yet so-called “lucky breaks” do not happen by accident.
 They are the result of years of hard work, underpinned by having an education system that supports music and creativity, as well ensuring that we have the right infrastructure in place and targeted funding and investment.
 It is imperative that the Government work with industry to overcome these problems and maximise opportunities for the future.
 If we do so, there is no reason why British music shouldn’t go from strength to strength.

 UK Music Chief Executive Jamie Njoku-Goodwin has been appointed to an expert panel to help form the new National Plan for Music Education (NPME) to be published in 2022.

 In 2018 UK Music launched a major new report called Securing Our Talent Pipeline, which we took to all the major party conferences.
 This report focused on creative talent yet the recommendations put forward will contribute to the development of the workforce as a whole.